Omega Electroquartz: Summary

 Despite the significance of the beta 21 series of watches the speed of development of quartz wristwatches during the 1970s as well as the influx of reliable quartz technology from Japan meant that the beta 21 and beta 22 wristwatches became obsolete almost as they came into initial production.

 Omega's development of their own in house Megaquartz range of watches developed by SSIH included the reliable 32 kHz lines (accurate to 5 seconds per month) as well as their flagship Omega Marine Chronometer (accurate to 12 seconds per year) rendered even Omegas efforts to reap their investment very difficult.

 By the end of the 1970s and into the early 1980s the industry had made such advances in quartz watch technology that Omega were producing 18-carat models which were less than 2mm thick (the dinosaur) which were accurate to 5 seconds per month, as shown in the attached image of watches, which is a stark demonstration of how far quartz technology watches had progressed in less than a decade.

 Within ten years of the introduction of the beta 21 the Swiss watch industry was in a quartz crisis.
 Technology had developed so quickly that quartz movements had become smaller, thinner, more accurate and more reliable whilst being significantly cheaper to manufacture.
 The influx of cheap, well-made and reliable quartz watches from non Swiss manufacturers mixed with the lack of progress made by the majority of the Swiss watch making industry led to the demise of numerous manufacturers and nearly toppled giants like Omega.

-Beta 21 and beta 22 watches are collectable, with Rolex and Patek Phillipe examples in precious metals fetching more than US$20,000 the majority of readily available examples are Omega with prices starting at around US$500 for an average working stainless steel example and rising dependent on the model, rarity and metal.
-These early quartz watches are proving a sound investment for collectors and are without doubt one of the more important developments in wristwatch technology of the 20th century.
+Beta 21 and Beta 22 watches are collectible.
+Precious metal Rolex and Patek Phillipe models can be more than $20,000.
+Most versions are made by Omega, with prices starting at around US$500 for a typical stainless steel variant.
+Prices increase depending on the model, rarity, and metals used.
+Collectible early quartz watches have increased in value and are an important development in wristwatch technology of the 20th century.